 Conclusion

-Bioregionalism is all about becoming intimate with the place we call home, living into our Earthly belonging.
-We invite you to get to know the place you live and to make friends with the more-than-human folks around you.
+Bioregional placemaking is all about becoming intimate with the place we call home, living into our Earthly belonging.

 We invite you to make yourself at home.
+Get to know the place you live and make friends with your more-than-human relatives.